Last Updated on January 30, 2023

 What We Know:

 The Ambiano 6-Cup Rice Cooker and Steamer (product code 14647) is, like all Aldi appliances, a limited buy, so once it’s gone, it’s gone.
-At the time of this post, the rice cooker retails for $12.99 and shows up in January.
+In 2020, the rice cooker retailed for $12.99 and showed up in January.
+In April of 2022, the rice cooker is $16.99.
+In February of 2023, Aldi sold the rice cooker for the same price of $16.99, although that time with a slightly different look with a bamboo control panel and bamboo handles.
 This is on the cheaper end of 6-cup cookers we’ve seen.

 We’ve seen Aldi sell rice cookers before, including an Ambiano 16-Cup Rice Cooker that Aldi routinely sells in February.
-The 16-Cup Rice Cooker is only $2 more — $14.99 — so if you need a really large rice cooker you might consider waiting until February.
 If, however, a 6-cup cooker is big enough (and I imagine for many people it is) and you don’t want the bulk of the 16-cup model, this 6-cup model might be for you.

 The 6-cup model comes with: